Best practices for management

 MOC best practices

 Updated or modified processes create new hazards.
-Therefore, employees need health and safety training on the new operating procedures or potential hazards anytime a MOC is performed.
+Therefore, employees need health and safety training on the new operating procedures or potential hazards anytime a new MOC takes place.

 In addition, all employees, including maintenance and contractor employees, need to fully understand the safety and health hazards and the controls of the chemicals and processes they operate.

-In addition, the ‘worst-case scenarios’ should be updated when there is a process change to indicate the impact on nearby facilities and communities.
+In addition, you should update the ‘worst-case scenarios’ when there is a process change to indicate the impact on nearby facilities and communities.
 The worst-case scenario assessment assumes that all current and backup safety systems have failed.

-All potential scenarios must be considered and planned for, even those that are unrealistic.
+You must consider and plan for all potential scenarios, even unrealistic ones.
 Sites must prepare, plan, and train employees for any potential situation that could affect workers and the community.

 Even temporary changes can cause accidents.
-Temporary changes can still cause tragic situations, and therefore a MOC for short-term changes is required.
+Temporary changes can still cause tragic situations, so you should still use an MOC for short-term changes.
 These MOCs should include the approximate duration of the changes because sometimes, these changes become permanent.

-Also, MOC procedures ensure that machinery and procedures are returned to their original design or condition after the temporary change.
+Also, management of change procedures ensure that machinery and processes return to their original design or condition after the temporary change.

 When the impact of the change is minor and the potential issues are fully understood, a checklist may be sufficient to understand the possible effects of the changes.
 For more major or significant changes, a hazard evaluation policy or procedure should be developed and implemented.

-Everyone, including engineers, supervisors, managers, operators, and maintenance personnel, should be involved when developing new procedures for a process change.
+Everyone from engineers to operators should consult in the development of new procedures for a process change.
 Operators that work on the equipment daily understand the health and safety hazards involved in the process the most.
 They are the best to help identify possible problems and effective controls.

-The process change, emergency procedures, and environmental, health, and safety information need to be documented and stored in a location that is known and accessible to all employees involved.
+The process change, emergency procedures, and EHS information need to be documented and stored in a location that is known and accessible to all employees involved.